-This is our second attempt to make pork scratchings at home.
-Frankly, it was a total success.
+This is our second attempt to make pork scratchings at home in the oven and frankly, it was a total success.

-So, if you do decide to try this method, we think you will find that it's pretty easy.
-We don't think you will be disappointed, so read on dear friend.
+So, if you do decide to try this method, we do think you'll find it's pretty easy.
+And we don't think you will be disappointed.
+Good luck and read on dear friend.

 Going forward, we will be adding a few other variations on this method.
 This is the best method we have tried, the scratchings were crispy and salty, just perfect.
 But as time has passed, we have now tried a few different ways to prepare the rind, used different cooking fats and oils.
 We have used salt during cooking, and added flavourings during and after cooking.
 All of these things affect the end result.
 So as soon as we get some time we will be adding more and more methods to this section!

 If you would like to be kept informed of our recipe endeavours, then why not follow us on twitter / facebook.
-Or, why not sign up to the newsletter (you can find the form on the home page).
+Or, why not sign up to the newsletter here.
 We will let you know as soon as we have more to read about this fascinating subject!